-Remember, however, that there are always a few aspects you can pay attention to if your goal is avoiding to become a victim of ransomware attacks in the first place.
+Remember there are always a few aspects you can pay attention to if your goal is avoiding becoming a victim of ransomware attacks in the first place.

 Educate your employees

 Speaking of phishing, email security is one way of avoiding it.
-We propose you to try our Heimdal™ Email Security, a revolutionary spam filter and malware protection system which packs more email security vectors than any other solution you can find.
-Heimdal™ Email Security will help you detect malware, stop spam, malicious URLs and phishing with simple integration and highly customizable control.
+Our Heimdal™ Email Security solution is a revolutionary spam filter and malware protection system which packs more email security vectors than any other solution you can find.
+Heimdal™ Email Security will help you detect malware, stop spam, malicious URLs, and phishing with simple integration and highly customizable control.